sergueik/powershell_selenium/csharp/chrome_performance/README.md

 Note
 ====

-This code is highly browser-specific:  Chrome has `performance.getEntries`, while Firefox only has `performance.timing` and  PhantomJS does not seem to have anything
+This code is not browser-agnostic, and is fully functional for Chrome only :  Chrome has `performance.getEntries`, while barebones Firefox only has `performance.timing` - with no further details.
+For better results with Firefox, one needs to install [Firebug](https://getfirebug.com/releases/) and [netExport](https://getfirebug.com/releases/netexport/) add-ons into the profile the test is run.
+It is unknown if PhantomJS supports the same - currenty a stub is used .

+The following Javascript is run to collect performance results while the page is being loaded:

+    (
+    window.performance ||
+    window.mozPerformance ||
+    window.msPerformance ||
+    window.webkitPerformance
+    ).getEntries()

+The scrupt is invoked when browser reports certain `document.readyState`.

+The following headers are selected to go to the database:

+ * id
+ * url
+ * duration

+The [browsermob-proxy](https://github.com/lightbody/browsermob-proxy) offers similar functionality for Java - see e.g. [http://amormoeba.blogspot.com/2014/02/how-to-use-browser-mob-proxy.html][http://amormoeba.blogspot.com/2014/02/how-to-use-browser-mob-proxy.html]

 Author
 ------